MikunsHub/countries-api-master/README.md

 By following these steps, deployments can be managed efficiently and database migrations effectively on Render, even with the limitations of the free instance.

+### Continuous Integration

+I implemented a CI pipeline using GitHub Actions to ensure code quality and security.
+The pipeline automatically runs on every push to the main branch( not that this is encouraged) and for all pull requests targeting the main branch.

+#### CI Pipeline Features:

+1. **Automated Testing**: Runs the entire test suite to catch any regressions or bugs.

+2. **Security Scanning**:
+   - **npm audit**: I use `npm audit` to scan the dependencies for known vulnerabilities.
+The pipeline will fail if any moderate or higher severity vulnerabilities are detected.
+   - **Snyk Integration**: I incorporated Snyk for more comprehensive vulnerability scanning.
+Snyk provides detailed reports on potential security issues in both our code and dependencies.

 ### Potential Improvements
 - Authentication Process: Implement a more robust authentication mechanism to enhance the security of the API.
 - Additional Endpoints: Add more endpoints to provide additional insights and value from the ingested data